jhudsl/Documentation_and_Usability/05-getting_started_sections.Rmd

 ### Directs the user to the how-to examples section

 Now that your user has successfully installed your tool and understands the basic idea, let them know where they can find more examples to keep the learning train going!
+Have a link at the end of your getting started section that sends them to a place they can browse your how-to examples (which we will discuss in the next section!).

 ## Good examples of getting started sections